 Don’t be too generous to beggars, otherwise a needy / greedy flock will materialize.

 Likewise, don’t give to kids as it undermines the family if they are making more than their working parents.
 Worthy candidates include the elderly, crippled, sick and Sadhus: Hindu holy men.

 Mostly you have to say no, sorry, or ignore the pleas.
 (Face it: If Bill Gates can’t save the world, then no one can.)

 Simply, don’t waste your breath and time and your love of India trying to save 30 cents or whatever each day.

-It happened to me recently.
-The money was counted out.
-But suddenly the transaction was declined.
-Later checked my online bank account and surely enough: Was charged 10,000 rupees ($US 150) that I didn’t receive.
+The ATM counted the money.
+But it then declined the transaction.
+I later checked my online bank account and surely enough, it’d charged 10,000 rupees ($US 150) that I didn’t receive.

-INDIA TRAVEL ADVICE – Last Word
+INDIA TRAVEL ADVICE: Last Words

 But I will leave you will this important idea that will overwhelmingly determine whether you love or hate India.

 Many people focus too much on the negative.